 - Instead of: I want to finish more projects on budget.

-- Try: I will get involved in the estimation process, track budget daily, and communicate budget concerns to my teams in our daily meeting to finish my next 3 projects within a +/- 10% range of the original estimate.
+- Try: I will get involved in the estimation workflow, track budget daily, and communicate budget concerns to my teams in our daily meeting to finish my next 3 projects within a +/- 10% range of the original estimate.

 - Instead of: Improve the site’s user experience.